SPHA Affordable Housing

 Rents are set at below-market rates to make the apartments affordable for working families, and certain income restrictions apply.

-Construction has not yet begun.
-Plans are underway!
-The renovated six-story, 121,000-square-foot building will feature 71 apartments for low-income seniors.
+Construction is underway!
+The renovated six-story, 121,000-square-foot building will feature 71 apartments for households earning at or below 80% of the area median income (AMI).

 If you live in one of SPHA’s Affordable Housing properties, you can find answers to your questions here: